The “Married Snakus” Toad

 Zeni and her assistants join Mannie and his assistants one night at a cigar bar where Mannie teaches Zeni how to smoke a cigar.
 The scene starts here:

-When we arrived back at the table, Mannie summoned one of the waitresses and ordered the entire table a round of martinis.
-When the drinks arrived, he broke open the box, which contained an assortment of cigars.
+When we arrived back at the table, Mannie summoned the waitress and ordered the entire table a round of martinis.
+When the drinks arrived, he broke open the box.

-“Chiquita, please, try one of these,” he said, presenting the box to me with its lid opened.
+“Chiquita, please, try one,” he said, presenting the box to me with its lid opened.

 “No thank you.
 I don’t smoke.”
 I waved the box away from me.

-“Um, well, I hope I don’t embarrass myself when I say this, but I tried smoking a cigarette one time a few years ago . . . you know, just to see what it’s like.
-I almost choked to death when I tried to inhale.”
+“Um, well, I tried smoking a cigarette one time a few years ago … you know, just to see what it’s like.
+I almost choked to death.”

 “Ah, get the hell out of here!
 How could that happen?”

 I shrugged.
 “I don’t know.
-I guess I’m just challenged in that particular department of life.”
+I guess I’m just challenged when it comes to smoking.”

-“Smokin’ a cigar is different.
-You never, ever inhale the smoke.
-You only savor its taste in your mouth.”
+“Well, smokin’ a cigar is different.
+You never inhale.
+You only savor the taste in your mouth.”